SiliconLabs/wisun-br-linux/DBUS.md

 - `ay`: Nodes's IPv6
 - `b`: Whether the node an LFN or not.
 - `aay`: An array of IPv6 addresses of the node's parents.
 Entries are sorted in the node's preferred order.
+The border router should be the only entry with no parents.

 ### `Gtks` and `Gaks` (`aay`)